tags: art

 Fidget spinners - fad or lasting trend?

-Current events Data and probability
+Current events Probability and Statistics

 Do you recognize what these are?
 Are you noticing students with these gadgets?
 Is this a forever toy or just the newest thing?
 Can you tell by looking at trend charts of Google searches h...